openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/multiple_vrfs_and_gue_decap/README.md

 **RT-3.3.2: BE1 traffic from ATE1:Port1 to ATE2:Port1 simulated to be GUE Encaped and sent to the DUT's Default VRF by ATE2:Port1**
-  * ATE2:Port1 sends "Prefix1 to Prefix6" traffic encaped inside tunnel destination IPv4Prefix12
+  * ATE2:Port1 sends "Prefix1 to Prefix6" IPv4 and IPv6 traffic encaped inside tunnel destination IPv4Prefix12
-  * ATE2:Port1 sends the following flows as is
+  * ATE2:Port1 sends the following IPv4 and IPv6 flows as is
     * Prefix6/24 to IPv4Prefix1/24 [DSCP:BE1]
     * Prefix7/24 to IPv4Prefix2/24 [DSCP:AF1]
     * Prefix8/24 to IPv4Prefix3/24 [DSCP:AF2]
     * Prefix9/24 to IPv4Prefix4/24 [DSCP:AF3]
     * Prefix10/24 to IPv4Prefix5/24 [DSCP:AF4]
-  * ATE1:Port1 continues sending the folllowing traffic
+  * ATE1:Port1 continues sending the folllowing IPv4 and IPv6 traffic
     * Prefix2 to Prefix7 with DSCP:AF1
     * Prefix3 to Prefix8 with DSCP:AF2
     * Prefix4 to Prefix9 with DSCP:AF3